jordan-bonecutter/race-js/README.md

 ## But how?
 It's simple, really.
 One way to think of `async/await` is that `await` allows us to hint to the JS runtime that it's a good time to do a context switch.
-All we have to do is tell JS it's a good time to context switch when it's really a bad thing.
+All we have to do is tell JS it's a good time to context switch when it's really a bad time.
 Devious!

 ## How can we fix it?
 How else do we fix race conditions other than mutexes (mutices?)!
 We used our knowledge